-Key financial institutions relevant for L&D within the UNFCCC system include:x addressing climate change, pollution, integrated cross-cutting programs, adaptation, biodiversity loss, and strains on land and ocean health for developing countries.
+Key financial institutions relevant to L&D within the UNFCCC system include:12

+• The Global Environmental Facility (GEF) is a multilateral fund that serves as the financial mechanism for five conventions, including the UNFCCC and Paris Agreement.
+It is dedicated to addressing climate change, pollution, integrated cross-cutting programs, adaptation, biodiversity loss, and strains on land and ocean health for developing countries.
 It accomplishes this work through grants, policy support, and blended finance.
 It also manages two special funds established by UNFCCC Parties: